thinkinginmath/ai-coding/README.md

 These challenges are organized by directory.
 Each folder contains its own problem statement (`README.md`) and supporting files.

-> **Note:** This top-level README is *not* part of what students receive during the test.
-> Individual challenge folders include their own instructions.

----

 ## 📂 Challenge List